Nikolai Khodataev: Early years

 Nikolai Khodataev was born in the Konstantinovskaya stanitsa (modern-day Konstantinovsk, Rostov Oblast of Russia) where his father Peter Petrovich Khodataev served at the time.
 His paternal grandmother Agafia Kondratievna Khodataeva, a lonely Russian woman, was seduced by a merchant from the Vladimir Governorate and taken away from her native town.
 He left her as soon as she became pregnant, so that Peter Khodataev was born as an illegitimate son and raised under his mother's surname.
-The merchant didn't accept the child and later bought off her with a land and two houses.
+The merchant didn't accept the child and later bought her off with a land and two houses.
 This allowed Agafia Khodataeva to give her son proper education at the Rostov-on-Don realschule.
 Peter soon married a local midwife Anna.
 By the time Nikolai was born, he had made a successful career as a tsarist official and could afford to pay for his son's art lessons.

 In 1898 the family moved to Moscow.
 At the age of 20 Nikolai, who had already decided to study fine art at the Moscow School of Painting, Sculpture and Architecture, made a trip to the Caucasus in order to train in landscape painting.
 He was accepted as a student and finished the school in 1918 when it had already been reformed into Vkhutemas by the Soviet government.
-He continued studying at the architecture department and joined the State Committee for the Preservattion of Ancient Monuments upon graduation.
+He continued studying at the architecture department and joined the State Committee for the Preservation of Ancient Monuments upon graduation.